yuefan98/nleis.py/docs/source/getting-started.rst

    - Nonlinear Transmission Line model with two RC branches (charge transfer only): **`[TLM,TLMn]`**
    - Nonlinear Transmission Line model with two RC branches, and spherical diffusion on one RC: **`[TLMS,TLMSn]`**

-There are also under development verion of current distribution fucntions for linear and nonlinear TLMs.
+There are also under development versions of current distribution functions for linear and nonlinear TLMs.
 A detailed description will be included in the future.